HaddarD/haddar-retail-store-sample-app/docs/reflections.md

 - ✅ Works after EC2 downtime
 - ✅ Zero maintenance

+### But Installing It Wasn't Easy... 🔧

+**Issue:** Wrong binary downloaded 😅
+- First URL returned a tiny HTML error page, not the 20MB binary
+- Script thought it worked... until `ImagePullBackOff`
+- **Fix:** Added file size verification (must be >10MB)

+Total debugging time: ~4 hours.
+But now it works perfectly! 💪

 Best decision ever!
-Why didn't I do this from the start? 😅
+Why didn't I do this from the start? ٩(◕‿◕｡)۶

 ---